Pictures from Marshall Wallis Road as forensic teams carry out work at scene

-Armed officers and forensic teams have been pictured at the scene, with a police cordon also in place in the street.
+Armed officers and forensic teams were pictured at the scene, with a police cordon also in place in the street.

 Residents living in the area told the Gazette that emergency services vehicles arrived in Marshall Wallis Road in the early hours of Saturday.